 In a recent opinion of 23 January 2019 regarding the interplay between the regulation of clinical trials and the GDPR, the European Data Protection Board has emphasized the use of other legal bases beside consent in the context of clinical trials.
 Therefore, the use of consent as the legal basis for processing clinical trial data may be limited and other more appropriate legal bases should be identified.

 5. May participants in clinical trials be compensated?

 As a starting point, it is not permitted to pay subjects for participation in clinical trials.
 However, subject to strict limitations, it may be permitted to provide compensation for i) loss of income, ii) travel expenses, and iii) discomfort.
 However, it must be ensured that any compensation provided to trial participants does not affect the giving of consent.

 The Danish National Research Ethics Committee has published guidelines on the permitted compensation of participants in health research projects.

 6. How are participants in clinical trials protected and indemnified against any harm that arises as a result of participation in the trial?

-The Committee Act provides that in order to it is a requirement that there is a compensation or indemnification arrangement if the trial subject suffers any harm or dies as a consequence of the trial, and that an insurance must be taken out or other compensation arrangement must be put in place to cover the liability of the investigator and the sponsor towards the participants.
+The Committee Act provides that it is a requirement that there is a compensation or indemnification arrangement if the trial subject suffers any harm or dies as a consequence of the trial, and that an insurance must be taken out or other compensation arrangement must be put in place to cover the liability of the investigator and the sponsor towards the participants.

 The information provided to participants in clinical trials must include information on the rights to file complaints, and the possibility of seeking damages and compensation in case of any harm resulting from the trial.